shubhamg20/ML-AC/README.md

 # ML-AC
-This is a code for machine translation from Hindi to English.
+This is a code for Audio classification.
 The methods used in each file are self-explanatory by their file names.